Welcome to our school community!

 Please check our website frequently and subscribe to Newswire which is found at the banner on the bottom.

-Welcome to Kindergarten SJPII Presentation and Frequently Asked Questions
+Welcome to Kindergarten Frequently Asked Questions

 Q: Is there a microwave to warm up food or a fridge to keep foods cold?